IndyL0/tiki-smoothie-bar/README.md

 Accuracy is rewarded!
 Every correct fruit you catch increases your **Combo Multiplier**.

 ### 3. Avoid the Gross Stuff
-The rafters are a bit messy.
 If you catch any of these, your combo resets and you lose a life:
 * 🧦 Stinky Socks
 * 🧼 Soapy Suds
 * 🪲 Crunchy Beetles